This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 • The EU co-founded euCONSENT project is building a browser-based interoperable age verification methodology.

 In the meantime, GDPR requirements remain in force.
-Data protection authorities expect that reasonable efforts and resources will be put in place by gaming stakeholders to demonstrate their willingness to implement a privacy balanced age verification solution: age verification is a serious game!
+Data protection authorities expect that reasonable efforts and resources will be put in place by games stakeholders to demonstrate their willingness to implement a privacy balanced age verification solution: age verification is a serious game!